LSRomero/frontend/README.md

-# frontend
+# FrontEnd
-Some studies in frontend
+Some studies in frontend:
+- HTML index;
+- Lists;
+- Form;
+- Style in CSS.